ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 the full list of options, not just those seen in the household.

 Limitations:

 - For single person homes, incorrectly selecting relationship to head of household does not make as much sense.
 However, we continue with it here anyways.
-- Incorrect selection likely takes place in a logical way, and might persist across observers (e.g., trans or nonbinary people "incorrectly" selecting a sex; confusion with different race/ethnicity groups) however, we are not including this complexity.
+- Incorrect selection likely takes place in a logical way, and might persist across observers (e.g., trans or nonbinary people "incorrectly" selecting a sex; confusion with different race/ethnicity groups; selecting a state from a prior address) however, we are not including this complexity.

 **"Borrowed" SSN**